-While vitamin A is important for bone growth, research indicates that excessive consumption of Vitamin A, particularly retinol, can increase your risk of osteoporosis.
+While vitamin A is important for bone growth, research indicates that excessive consumption of vitamin A, particularly retinol, can increase your risk of osteoporosis.
 Why does this happen?
 Too much vitamin A causes an increase of osteoclasts in the body.
 These cells are known to break down bone.
-Excessive use of vitamin A can also interfere with vitamin D, which is needed to preserve bone.7
+Excessive use of vitamin A can also interfere with vitamin D, which is needed to preserve bone.8

 What to do: It is advisable not to consume rich sources of vitamin A like liver more than once a week.
-And people you have a high risk for osteoporosis – for example, older people or post-menopausal women – are advised to limit their consumption of retinol to 1.5mg per day.
-In fact, do check in with your doctor before taking any dietary supplements.8
+And people who have a high risk for osteoporosis – for example, older people or post-menopausal women – are advised to limit their consumption of retinol to 1.5 mg per day.
+In fact, do check in with your doctor before taking any dietary supplements.9

 4. Low Levels Of Sex Hormones

 The mechanism by which testosterone works is still a little hazy.
-We do, however, know that it is metabolized into an estrogen known as estradiol and that this is at least partly responsible for its bone protecting properties.
-10
+We do, however, know that it is metabolized into an estrogen known as estradiol and that this is at least partly responsible for its bone-protecting properties.11

 In men, low levels of testosterone may play a role in the development of osteoporosis.
-The excessive consumption of alcohol, use of certain steroid medications etc. may cause hormone imbalances in men.11
+The excessive consumption of alcohol or the use of certain steroid medications may cause hormone imbalances in men.12

 What to do: Hormone replacement therapy (HRT) may be recommended in some cases.
 However, this therapy is not without risks.
 For instance, estrogen replacement therapy is considered to increase the risk for breast cancer, stroke, and heart disease while testosterone replacement therapy may be associated with cardiovascular disease.
-Your doctor can help you evaluate the benefits and risks associated with HRT.12 13
+Your doctor can help you evaluate the benefits and risks associated with HRT.13 14

 5. Bed Rest Or Inactivity